on all US orders over $99.

 You just have to be prepared—more so now than ever before—to protect and defend yourself against toxic invaders.

-So here are my 8 tips and advice for safe and healthy travel whether abroad, in the states or in your own backyard:
+So here are my top strategies for safe and healthy travel whether abroad, in the states or in your own backyard:

 And, also pack your digestive enzymes, HCl and probiotics.
 While these are self-explanatory, the activated charcoal may not be as familiar to you.
 Open up an activated charcoal capsule and sprinkle on foods that are raw, undercooked or otherwise questionable.
 Or, simply take a capsule with meals containing these foods.
 Charcoal is a wonderful all-around absorber of toxins and contaminants.
 If you get sick, start with 4 capsules at the first sign of symptoms.